Treatment of the hip joint

 What is MAKO Robotics?

-What exactly can loosen up?
+What exactly can become loose?

-What happens in cases of bacterial infection?
+What happens in the case of a bacterial infection?

 What does mobilization look like?